btuhany/GameEngine/OpenGLGameEngine/GameEngine/doc/Notes.md

 08.24
-TODO: Create a RenderableObject base class that contains a Renderer an calls Render() function
+TODO: Create a RenderableObject base class that contains a Renderer an calls Render() function [X]

 02.09.24
 TODO:
-- Create a ModelEntity class and render models with model entity, than refactor classes
+- Create a ModelEntity class and render models with model entity, than refactor classes [X]
+- Refactor scene render handling  [O]

+09.09.24
+TODO:
-- Refactor scene render handling
+- Refactor scene render handling  []